maxx1128/Webdev-Study-Notes/nonfiction/burnYourPortfolio.md

+Those in design, development, or other creative careers may see their work portfolio as the be-all, end-all source of success.
+But there's a wide bevy of softer career skills you'll need to know too.
+This book aims to shed light on them.

-# Human Engineering
+## Human Engineering

 Human skills matter just as much as technical skills.

-## Develop Interpersonal Skills
+### Develop Interpersonal Skills

 The author recommends "How to Win Friends and Influence People" as essential reading that covers almost everything one should know.